 SECTION 4.
 TITLE

-The Code sets forth rules of reason.
-It is to be applied consistent with constitutional requirements, statutes, rules of court, decisional law, and common sense and in the context of all relevant circumstances.
-The Code is to be construed so as not to impinge on the essential independence of judges in making judicial decisions.
+This Code sets forth rules of reason that should be applied consistent with constitutional requirements, statutes, other court rules, and decisional law, and with due regard for all relevant circumstances.
+The Code is not to be construed or applied in any manner that would impinge upon the essential independence of judges in making judicial decisions.

 The Code is designed to provide standards for the regulation of judicial conduct through disciplinary proceedings when necessary.
-It is not intended, however, that every transgression will result in disciplinary action.
-Whether disciplinary action is appropriate, and the degree of discipline to be imposed, should be determined through a reasonable and reasoned application of the Code and should depend on such factors as the seriousness of the transgression, whether there is a pattern of improper activity, and the effect of the improper activity upon others or upon the judicial system.
+Although the black letter of the Rule is binding and enforceable when using terms such as "shall" or "must," it is not contemplated that every transgression will result in the imposition of discipline.
+Whether discipline is warranted should be determined through a reasonable and reasoned application of the Rules, with consideration given to the seriousness of the transgression, the extent of any pattern of improper activity, any history of previous violations, and the effect of the improper activity upon the judicial system or others.